This article (Digital business strategy post-Covid-19: Top 5 goals to accelerate business ) was first published on ITProPortal

 As organizations revive operational momentum and prepare for resilient growth, they need to comprehensively reassess their workforce strategy and prepare for a post-COVID-19 work environment with end-to-end digital efforts.
-For instance, the ways the workforce functions, the kind of tools they require to be more efficient, and function collaboratively.
+For instance, the ways the workforce functions and the kind of tools they require to be more efficient and function collaboratively.

 Citizen Development is a movement that enables the kind of digitization needed in these times.
 The burden on professional IT developers is more than ever and what citizen development enables is application development without professional training.